-Whether you’re renting your home for just a few weekends of the year using Airbnb, or it’s a year-round business – all managers and owners need to have Airbnb house rules.
-The house rules for your Airbnb are just as important as your Airbnb listing.
+Whether you’re renting your home for just a few weekends of the year using Airbnb, or it’s a year-round business – all Airbnb hosts and managers need to have Airbnb house rules.
+The house rules for your property are just as important as your Airbnb listing.
 People just need a bit of information and direction about your home and what you allow.

 If you’ve never written Airbnb rules, you may be a bit lost on where to begin.
 We’ve created this step-by-step guide to help you out!

-House rules give you the opportunity to professionally and clearly state what the guests can or cannot do, what is expected of them, and what the possible penalties are if the rules are broken.
+House rules give Airbnb hosts the opportunity to professionally and clearly state what the guests can or cannot do, what is expected of them, and what the possible penalties are if the rules are broken.

 Before you sit down to write your Airbnb house rules, think of the type of potential guests that your home might attract and their possible demands.
 Will your guests tend to be grandparents, families with young children, professionals, or the under 25 party-type crowd?
 Be sure to write the house rules based on the type of possible guests that may rent your property.

-The onus is on the owner on how to write your house rules – you may prefer serious rather than fun or formal.
+The onus is on the rental owner to write the house rules.
+You may prefer them to be serious rather than fun or formal.
 Regardless of the style, there are certain house rules that all hosts should address.

 💡 Tip 1.
-Keep the rule simple and don’t over complicate them.
+Keep the rules simple and don’t over complicate them.

 💡 Tip 2.
 Don’t leave anything in the rules left open for interpretation.
 Be as explicit as possible.

-Are guests allowed to use your washer and dryer?
-Is there a limit of how much laundry that they can do?
+Let your guests know whether you allow them to use your washer and dryer.
+Is there a limit on how much laundry they can do?

 If your property has a barbeque that guests can use, be sure to leave instructions on how to set it up, how to use it, as well as how to properly clean it.